DannyBen/loadrunner/README.md

 ---

-LoadRunner is a dual-purpose utility for working with GitHub webhooks.
+LoadRunner is a multi-purpose utility for working with GitHub webhooks and statuses.

 It provides these features:

 - A webserver that responds to GitHub webhook events and can run any arbitrary script writtn in any language.
-- A command line utility for testing your webhook server configuration.
+- A command line utility for testing your webhook server configuration by sending simulated events.
+- A command line utility for sending status updates to pull requests.

 ---